isomerpages/psd-corp/pages/Frequently Asked Questions.md

 The revised salaries took effect from 21 May 2011.

-In 2017, the Prime Minister formed a new independent Committee to review the salary framework to ensure that it remained appropriate and valid.
+In 2017, the Prime Minister formed a new independent committee to review the salary framework to ensure that it remained appropriate and valid.
 The 2017 Committee affirmed the continued relevance of the salary framework.

 <b> Will there be any further reviews to the salary framework and by whom? </b><br>
 The 2012 White Paper on “Salaries for a Capable and Committed Government” recommended that an independent committee be appointed every five years to review the salary framework.
-The independent Committee will be appointed by the Prime Minister.
+The independent committee will be appointed by the Prime Minister.

-**Remuneration of Political Appointment Holders**
+<h3><b>Remuneration of Political Appointment Holders</b></h3>

 **What is the benchmark used to determine political salaries?**